opensearch-project/documentation-website/_dashboards/reporting-cli.md

 ### Downloading and installing the Reporting CLI from OpenSearch.org

-You can download the `opensearch-reporting-cli` tool from the OpenSearch.org [Command Line Tools](https://opensearch.org/downloads.html#command-line-tools#opensearch-reporting-cli) section.
+You can download the `opensearch-reporting-cli` tool from the OpenSearch.org [Reporting CLI Tool](https://opensearch.org/downloads.html#opensearch-reporting-cli) section.

 Next, run the following command to install the .tar archive: